Chia-Network/clvm_tools_rs/README.md

  - I wrote a new compiler with a simpler, less intricate structure that should be easier to improve and verify in the future in ocaml: [ochialisp](https://github.com/prozacchiwawa/ochialisp).

+ - Also it's faster even in this unoptimized form.

 All acceptance tests i've brought over so far work, and more are being added.
 As of now, I'm not aware of anything that shouldn't be authentic when running these command line tools from clvm_tools in their equivalents in this repository